Nafis28/nafis28/README.md

 -->

-- 🔭 I’m currently working on a Python project.
+- 🔭 I’m currently working on a project that is pure built with GOlang.
-- 🌱 I’m currently learning Python,
+- 🌱 I’m currently learning C, C++ and Go.
-- 👯 I’m looking to collaborate on Python projects
 - 🤔 I’m looking for help when needed